brabeeba/thalamic-regulation-of-RL-strategies/readme.md

 >pip install -r requirements.txt

 ## Data Availability
 To run the code, please download the corresponding dataset deposited at Mendeley.
-The DOI is TODO
+The DOI is 10.17632/2jbbvcdwy7.1

 ## Inspect the dataset
 Neural activity dataset is stored via pickle.dump.
 The name of the dataset for experiment is experiment1_data.
 To load the dataset, simply use load_dict from util.py.